SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 For reactions with multiple substrates/products (e.g. `S + E --> SE`), these are separated by `+`.
 Where substrates/products contain multiple units of the same species (e.g. `S + I --> 2I`), this is indicated by pre-appending that species with the corresponding [stoichiometric coefficient](https://en.wikipedia.org/wiki/Stoichiometry).
 The absences of substrates/products (that is, in pure production/degradation reactions like `0 --> X` and `X --> 0`) are denoted with `0`.
 A more throughout description of how to create models using `@reaction_network` (also called *the Catalyst DSL*) is provided [here](@ref ref).

 ## [Simulating Catalyst models](@id introduction_to_catalyst_model_simulation)
-There exist three primary modes of simulation CRN models:
+There exist three primary modes for simulating CRN models:
 1. Using ordinary differential equations (ODEs).
 2. Using stochastic differential equations (SDEs).
 3. Using jump process simulations.